Skip to content

 Children Blowing Bubbles by Jean-Etienne Liotard © Ali Meyer/CORBIS

-But in this time of full PPE for aerosol-generating procedures perhaps it is best to leave your bubble-blowing exploits for home.
+But in this time of full PPE for aerosol-generating procedures, perhaps it is best to leave your bubble-blowing exploits at home.

 The best bubble mix?